 Although the Florida legislature failed to pass any major healthcare legislation this session, it has expressed interested in implementing a Medicaid block grant program that would drastically reduce available funds and likely lead to service cuts.

 To respond to these threats, leading advocates shared effective strategies for encouraging policymakers to protect access to coverage and care.
+Elizabeth Isom shared her firsthand account of trying to get care for a serious illness without insurance due to a pre-existing condition.
 Scott Darius of Florida Voices for Health led an interactive training on high impact story-telling, including both lobbying and non-lobbying activities stakeholders can engage in.
 Futhermore, Melissa Burroughs of Families USA, Roxey Nelson of 1199 SEIU Florida and Melanie Hall of the Family Healthcare Foundation provided examples of the advocacy work their organizations have conducted, and provided insight into how stakeholders can participate.
 The role of Navigators and in person Assistors was discussed, including what Assisters need to know about the market stabilization rule.

 Your voice and stories will be more important than ever this summer as the US Congress works on the American Health Care Act bill.
 TBHC will continue to work with partners to provide updates on the status of the policy proposals discussed during the summit.
 If you would like more information, or to access the resources disseminated at the Summit, please contact us.